hendecahedron/taraxacum/README.md

 `(G blade-or-bitmap scale)`

 Multivectors are linear combinations of blades and are the general objects used in GA computations.
-Multivectors are represented with vectors of blades or vectors of coefficients and blades
+Multivectors are represented with (Clojure) vectors of blades or vectors of coefficients and blades

 `[0.3 e0 0.7 e1 3e-7 e2]` is a multivector